 While you might not think about it every day, trees are especially important.
 For one, trees are able to produce oxygen.
 It is said that one matured tree can produce enough oxygen for ten people to breathe for one year.
 Trees are also good for cleaning soil as well as the air.
 Carbon dioxide is a huge problem in today’s world, but trees are able to absorb and hold onto carbon dioxide as well as sulfur dioxide and even nitrogen dioxide.

 Perhaps this list will inspire you to add a tree to your backyard, to participate in a community tree project, or to sponsor tree planting through an organization like Oxfam Unwrapped.
-Here are ten trees that are close to extinction:
+Here are the top ten most endangered trees in the world:

 If you’ve ever been to the Hawaiian Islands, you’ve possibly seen one of these trees during your visit.
 The 25 different variations of this tree are found on each island, some growing as large as 60 feet tall.
 Each island has its own species and every species is distinct, not only in size but where they grow and the color palm it provides.
 The trees only have one trunk and have various branches that grow palms on the end.
 There are young Loulu trees in many home gardens – you can grow one of these trees in a pot until they start to mature; however, there are only about 300 Loulu trees in the wild.